canonical/penpot-operator/docs/explanation/charm-architecture.md

 ## Juju events

 The charm observes the lifecycle events ("created", "changed", "broken"...) associated to the different relations (including the peer relation).
-It also observes the "config_changed", "upgrade_charm" and "secret_changed" events.
+It also observes the `config_changed`, `upgrade_charm` and `secret_changed` events.

 Following the [holistic](https://ops.readthedocs.io/en/latest/explanation/holistic-vs-delta-charms.html) charm approach, each of these events will trigger a "reconcile" loop.